 12 Moving Tips for a Stress-Free Move

 Moving into a new house, condo, or apartment is exciting.
-But whether you’re relocating across town or across the country, packing up your belongings takes planning, preparation, and plenty of elbow grease.
+But whether you’re relocating across town or across BC or Ontario, packing up your belongings takes planning, preparation, and plenty of elbow grease.
 Here are 12 tips to help your moving day go smoothly.

 1. Research your new neighborhood